Qiskit/documentation/README.md

 2. Save the Box link.
    1. Open `scripts/config/api-html-artifacts.json` and find the `dev` entry for the package, like `qiskit`.
    2. Replace the `dev` link with the Box link, rather than the GitHub link.
-   2. Save a commit with the message "Set up Box link".
+   3. Save a commit with the message "Set up Box link".
 3. Run `npm run gen-api -- -p <pkg-name> -v <version> --dev`, e.g., `npm run gen-api -- -p qiskit -v 2.3.0rc1 --dev`.
 4. If it's Qiskit SDK, repeat the above command, but use `-p qiskit-c` instead of `-p qiskit`.
 5. Save the commit and open a pull request.
 Look for any weirdness in the diff, such as if files are unexpectedly deleted.

-### Final steps for a new minor version
+### Final steps for a new minor or major version

-For example, if the latest docs were for `0.2.1`, but `0.3.0` was just released.
+Examples of when to use this process:

+- The latest docs are `2.3.1`, and `2.4.0` was released
+- The latest docs are `2.3.1`, and `3.0.0` was released

 1. In Box, share the recently uploaded zip file:
    1. Click the `Copy shared link` button.